eduvpn/eduvpn-common/docs/src/api/functiondocs.md

 RemoveServer removes a server from the eduvpn-common server list

 `_type` is the type of server that needs to be added.
-This type is defined in types/server/server.go Type `id` is the identifier of the string
+This type is defined in types/server/server.go Type

+`id` is the identifier of the string:

   - In case of secure internet: The organization ID

   - In case of custom server: The base URL

   - In case of institute access: The base URL

 If the server cannot be removed it returns the error types/error/error.go